Scopariinae

 (NCBI-index: 1.101050)

-The Base-lined Grey (Scoparia basistrigalis) has a long and wide forewing with a blunt apex.
-It is greyish-white, often with a light yellow to brown glow, and is fairly dark grey to black speckled.
+The Base-lined Grey (Scoparia basistrigalis) has a long, broad forewing with a blunt apex.
+It is greyish-white, often with a light yellow to brown glow, and is relatively dark grey to black speckled.
 Whitish transverse lines can be seen on a third and two-thirds of the wing.
 A black spot or blurry X is visible between the first two transverse lines.
-It rests on tree trunks during the day and flies at night where it is attracted to light easily.
+It rests on tree trunks during the day and flies at night, where it is attracted to light quickly.
 The Base-lined Grey flies in one generation from June to September and has a wingspan of approximately 21mm.
 The larvae feed in a thin silk web.
 Host plant: Mosses.
 Dutch name: Scherpe granietmot.
 Frisian name: –

 Flying period: